-Angels Unaware has helped over 150 families heal over the past decade.
+Angels Unaware has helped over 300 families heal over the past three decades.
 We are a non-profit agency run 100% by volunteers who work with children and families impacted by HIV/AIDS, with the primary goal to improve quality of life for those families.

-Eligibility for a family to participate in our events is based upon a child, under the age of 24, living in the immediate family who is living with or affected by HIV/AIDS.
+Eligibility for a family to participate in our events is based upon a child, under the age of 24, living in the immediate family who has someone living with HIV.